The importance of nominating your beneficiaries - Understanding Nomination of Beneficiary

 Your decision could make a difference

-When you add your beneficiaries to your plan it’s done as either at our discretion and or your direction.
+When you add your beneficiaries to your plan it’s done either at our discretion or at your direction.
 Discretion is the more commonly chosen option.

 Your life can change - so can your beneficiaries